But Why Do You Call It “Farmish”?

 (You can read this blog post…or listen to it as a podcast by clicking the triangle play button on the black player bar above.
 Click it.
 I dare you.)

-A little about the farm and me
+First, a little about the farm and me.

-For those who have arrived here at the site for the first time because of the podcast—yay!—let me introduce myself.
 I live in central Minnesota on a 5 acre farm with a little white farmhouse and a big red beautiful barn that was built in 1918.

 We raise chickens (both meat and egg birds), pheasants, pigs, and turkeys.